 The simplest explanation is ‘the right to copy’.
 Not to be confused with copywriting, which is writing for advertising or editorial purposes, copyright gives you the power to control who uses and reproduces your material.
 Whether that is a voice recording, a song, an article, a photo or a brand logo, anyone who uses it for commercial purposes must have permission to do so.

 Make sure the rights belong to you

-It is important that you obtain the copyright to your brand so no one can use it for their own gain, whether that’s by using your logo or claiming they are affiliated with you in some way.
-Don’t just get the rights to your logo either – make sure your copyright contract specifies ownership of all brand assets including unique pantone colours, signature fonts and campaign lines
+It is important that you obtain copyright to your brand so no-one can use it for their own gain, whether that’s by using your logo or claiming they are affiliated with you in some way.
+Don’t just get the rights to your logo either – make sure your copyright contract specifies ownership of all brand assets including unique pantone colours, signature fonts and campaign lines.

 Do you have to register and pay for copyright?

 No. As explained by the Australian Copyright Council, “Copyright is free and automatic and exists the moment you express your creation in material form (e.g.; draw a sketch on paper, paint a picture on canvas, record a video on a smartphone).
 There is no need to register copyright in Australia, get a signature from a lawyer or JP, or pay any fees to acquire copyright.”